Sailesh1078/Basic-Tkinter/README.md

-Trying Tkinter in Python, and implemented basic GUI for a calculator and BMI
+Trying Tkinter in Python, and implemented basic GUI for a BMI calculator.